-The following table sets out the performance weightings and the potential STIP payouts as a percentage of base salary for the NEOs in 2019:
+The following table sets out the performance weightings and the potential STIP payouts as a percentage of base salary for the NEOs in 2020:

-Name Target payout as a percentage of base salary Financial objectives (1) Individual / Non- financial strategic objectives Performance indicator Weighting Weighting Alain Bédard 200% Revenues, Operating Earnings, EBITDA, EBITDAR and Cash flow (2) 80%(3) 20%(4) David Saperstein 60% Operating Earnings of the Corporation 80% 20% Steven Brookshaw 75% Business Unit Operating Earnings 80% 20% Brian Kohut 75% Business Unit Operating Earnings 80% 20% Gregory Orr 75% Business Unit Operating Earnings 80% 20%
+Name Target payout as a percentage of base salary Financial objectives (1) Individual / Non- financial strategic objectives Performance indicator (2) Weighting Weighting Alain Bédard 200% Revenues, Operating Earnings, EBITDA, EBITDAR and Cash flow (3) 80%(4) 20% (5) David Saperstein 70% Operating Earnings of the Corporation 80% 20% Steven Brookshaw 75% Business Unit Operating Earnings 80% 20% Brian Kohut 75% Business Unit Operating Earnings 80% 20% Gregory Orr 75% Business Unit Operating Earnings 80% 20%

-- (1) A minimum performance threshold of 80% is required to receive a STIP payout under the financial objectives. - (2) Performance indicators for the CEO are based on corporate financial measures. - (3) Weighting for financial objectives performance indicators is 16% for each respective criterion, for a total of 80%. - (4) The CEO has two non-financial strategic objectives and weighting for each objective is 10%, for a total of 20%.
+- (1) A minimum performance threshold of 80% is required to receive a STIP payout under the financial objectives. - (2) Performance indicators for the CEO are based on corporate financial measures - (3) Net cash from operating activities before net change in non-cash operating working capital. - (4) Weighting for financial objectives performance indicators is 16% for each respective criterion, for a total of 80%. - (5) The CEO has two non-financial strategic objectives and weighting for each objective is 10%, for a total of 20%.

-For the CEO, Alain Bédard, the 2019 STIP is based 80% on financial objectives of the Corporation and 20% on non-financial strategic objectives.
-In order to be eligible to receive any payout under the 2019 STIP in respect of the financial-objectives component, a minimum performance threshold of 80% of the budgeted Revenues/Operating Earnings/Earnings before interest, taxes, depreciation and amortization ("EBITDA")/Earnings before interest, taxes, depreciation, amortization and rent ("EBITDAR")/Cash flow measures is required.
+For the CEO, Alain Bédard, the 2020 STIP is based 80% on financial objectives of the Corporation and 20% on non-financial strategic objectives.
+In order to be eligible to receive any payout under the 2020 STIP in respect of the financial-objectives component, a minimum performance threshold of 80% of the budgeted Revenues/Operating Earnings/Earnings before interest, taxes, depreciation and amortization ("EBITDA")/Earnings before interest, taxes, depreciation, amortization and rent ("EBITDAR")/Cash flow measures is required.

-For the CFO, David Saperstein (since January 1, 2019), 80% of the 2019 STIP is based on Operating Earnings of the Corporation and 20% on individual objectives.
-For other NEOs, 80% of the 2019 STIP is based on attainment of budgeted Operating Earnings in their respective business units and 20% is based on individual objectives.
+For the CFO, David Saperstein 80% of the 2020 STIP is based on Operating Earnings of the Corporation and 20% on individual objectives.
+For other NEOs, 80% of the 2020 STIP is based on attainment of budgeted Operating Earnings in their respective business units and 20% is based on individual objectives.